 And sensory doesn’t always have to be messy!
 Grab a touch and feel book, or smell the different spices in your cabinet.
 Even activities like swinging, sliding, and balancing or bouncing on an exercise ball can give kids the sensory input they need to grow.

 Toddlers absolutely love sensory experiences, and making them a part of your toddler’s daily schedule is a great way to fill time in a way that benefits everyone.
+You can find tons of low-prep sensory activities (along with storage solutions and mess management) in this ebook from Hands On As We Grow.

 8. Help Around the House